tomjuggler/deepseek_operator/README.md

 ## Information:
 - Created using [Aider](https://aider.chat) and [DeepSeek R1](https://deepseek.com)
-- Check out the [Circus Scientist blog and tutorial site](https://circusscientist.com) for more interesting AI and IOT related projects
+- Check out the [Circus Scientist blog and tutorial site](https://circusscientist.com) for more interesting AI and IOT related projects.
+- Original [Blog Post](https://www.circusscientist.com/2025/02/05/i-cloned-chatgpt-operator-using-deepseek-r1/) about DeepSeek Operator
 - DeepSeek api is pretty unreliable currently, expect this app to fail for no reason *a lot*
 - MIT License have fun
 - No guarantees, AI wrote the whole thing and I take no responsibility, please check the code there's not much